 They say that first impressions count and this is never more relevant than in the business world.
 You have just one chance to impress visitors arriving at your office, so creating the perfect reception area is a project well worth investing plenty of time and money in.
 Here are some ideas to get you started.

 Redesigning your reception area gives you a fabulous opportunity to rethink your entire office entrance and include some statement pieces to impress your visitors and provide the perfect talking point.
 So invest in some vibrant artwork or choose bold colours for your walls or furniture.
 Can you install an awards cabinet or have rolling VT to showcase your products or services?
 How about bringing in some large plants?
 We don’t just mean the odd spider plant either.
 How about some five-foot tall ferns in beautiful plant pots to add a stunning green effect?

 Time to mean business

 Adding ‘wow’ factor to your reception area is all very well, but it shouldn’t detract from the reason why your office exists in the first place.
 The vast majority of your visitors are coming to interact with you and your colleagues in a business setting and the seriousness of your venture and their presence at your office should also be emphasised.
-Make sure the receptionist’s desk is neat, tidy and streamlined to show a productive work ethic right from the start.
+Make sure the receptionist’s desk is neat, tidy and streamlined to show a productive work ethic right from the start not only does this make your reception area stand out a strategically chosen reception desk will also complement the office interior.
 Choose appropriate magazines and newspapers to have out for waiting visitors and take advice regarding the most appropriate level of security required, from signing-in books and turnstiles to scanners and CCTV.

 Are you sitting comfortably?